- How does transportation impact climate?

 Why is this a key issue for the aid sector?

 Business travel is one of the greatest contributors to an organisations’ carbon footprint.
 This is especially true for the aid sector, which provides assistance worldwide.
-Meetings, training, missions, evacuations, home leave – there are numerous reasons for travelling.
+Meetings, trainings, missions, evacuations, leaves – there are numerous reasons for travelling.

 Some key principles to consider

-Reducing and adapting one’s professional travel behaviour is a critical step in mitigating the climate footprint of an organisation.
+Reducing and adapting one’s professional’s travel behaviour is a critical step in mitigating the climate footprint of an organisation.
 However, these changes must not compromise the mission of the aid sector of assisting individuals worldwide.
-Business travel solutions must therefore be carefully selected and adapted to the various contexts, geography, accessibility, security or reasons for travel.
+Business travel solutions must therefore be carefully selected and adapted to the various contexts, geography, accessibility, security or travel reasons.

 Is it easy to implement?

-Business travel solutions are relatively easy to implement, without contravening the aid organisations’ primary objectives.
+Business travel solutions are relatively easy to implement, without contravening the aid organisations primary objectives.
 They provide substantial emission reduction, they have an immediate effect, they require minimal intervention, they are easily measurable and they have a high symbolic value.
-According to a 2021 study, 83% of travellers worldwide believe that sustainable travel is important.
-(7)
+According to a 2021 study, 83 % of travelers worldwide believe that sustainable travel is important (7)

 What’s next?

-The COVID-19 crisis has altered business practices, especially travel.
+The Covid-19 crisis has altered business practices, especially travel.
 Organisations learned to adapt.
 New tools were adopted as alternatives, such as videoconferencing.
 Despite the success many organisations experienced through a year of essential-only travel, some business leaders also realized the value of face-to-face interaction.
-As lockdown measures are disappearing, the standardisation of these new business travel practices is on the table, to reduce an organisation’s climate footprint but also to reduce costs and improve staff well-being.
+As lockdown measures are disappearing, the standardization of these new business travel practices is on the table, to reduce an organisation’s climate footprint but also to reduce costs and improve its staff well-being.

 To meditate